 The arbitrary waveforms loaded to the AWG RAM in this programming example include the pi and pi/2 gaussian pulses typically used as Qbit excitation signals.
-The measurement results shown in the rest of this section show I-Q pulses output from the AWG channels to produce the typical saturation and readout pulses to be sent to a superconductive Qbit and its resonator to perform the Qbit coherence time T1 (also known as energy relaxation time) and the Qbit dephasing time T2.
-The programming example capabilities will be illustrated through some example measurement results obtained using the measurement setup depicted below where each of the four channels of the M3202A AWG are connected to the corresponding channel of the M3102A digitizer and to the corresponding channel of a Keysight oscilloscope, using an T-connector.
+The measurement results included in this document show I-Q pulses output from the AWG channels to produce the typical saturation and readout pulses to be sent to a superconductive Qbit and its resonator to perform the Qbit coherence time T1 (also known as energy relaxation time) and the Qbit dephasing time T2.